Back to Blog

 • Visual direction: What the post looks like — filming angle, graphics, text overlays

 This is where most people get stuck.
-Writing 30 briefs is time-intensive, which is exactly why AI tools have become so popular for this step.
+Writing production-ready posts for every day of the month is time-intensive — which is exactly where AI agents come in.

-Whether you build it manually or use AI, the key is having the calendar.
+Whether you plan manually or use AI agents, the key is having a plan.
 The businesses that post consistently are the ones that grow.
 The ones that wing it are the ones that disappear.